opentext-idol/lema-deploy/helm/README.md

 helm install --values lema/values.user.yaml lema ./lema/
 ```

-With the default configuration, the LEMA UI will be available at `http://your-kubernetes-server/lema/` once the system
+After the system has started:
-has started.
+* Add a user with the `admin` role (refer to the LEMA Administration Guide for details).

-After the system has started, log in with a user that has the `admin` role.
-The LEMA UI will then perform a one-off
+* With the default configuration, access the LEMA UI at `http://your-kubernetes-server/lema/`.
-initialization.
+* Log in with the user you created.
+The LEMA UI will then perform a one-off initialization.

 ## Entities database schema